SQL Advanced Notebook

 Views

-A view is a saved SELECT query that behaves like a table.
-Use it to encapsulate a complex query used repeatedly, or to expose a simplified interface to a table.
+A view is a saved SELECT query that acts like a table.
+Use it to wrap a complex query you run often, or to give other people a simpler view of a table.

 CREATE VIEW station_monthly_revenue AS